Zenuu19/Travel-AI-Planner/README.md

 - **Rewards & Loyalty Program**: Earn points for bookings and get exclusive benefits
 - **Advanced Trip Customization**: More detailed preferences and activity filters
 - **Social Features**: Share itineraries and get recommendations from other travelers

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit a Pull Request.

-## 📞 Contact

-For questions or support, please reach out to the Venture Vultures team.

 ---